Let’s make it clear. Storytelling goes beyond the content on the website!

-Blogging and video tutorials are your key to engage website visitors.
+Blogging and video tutorials are the key to engage website visitors.
 More than 71% of marketers use visuals as their content marketing strategy and 53% of marketers report blogging as their top marketing tactic.
 The likes, shares, and comments on the content can make your website viral in a few hours!
 Shareable content, with catchy titles and pictures, will automatically engage visitors and attract new visitors to the website.

 Smart companies use blogging and website content to foster positivity, create the desired brand image, and keep customers hooked.
 For example, Coca-Cola’s off-site blog, Coca-Cola Conversations, helps in developing a connection between the brand and ongoing events.

 Grow Email Addresses for Future Marketing

 Having a lot of traffic will do you no good if it’s not sustainable.
 You need to capture email addresses from blog trafficking to later email them with your offerings.
 The growing email list will allow you to build a community and foster strategic relationships with your website visitors.
 Having email addresses means that you can contact them directly.

 Newsletter subscriptions are the best way to grab email addresses.
 And so are popups!

 Popups appear on the screen either immediately or after a visitor has spent some time on the website.
 Popups can be annoying if they directly ask for the visitor’s email address.
 Instead, you should schedule a popup when a visitor is about to leave.
 For example, if a potential customer is adding and deleting the same product from the cart, you can give a discount of $5 or offer free delivery to boost sales.

 Don’t Force Purchases or Actions.